 In recent years, counselling has become more highly recognised by the NHS as an effective way to help people with mental health problems.
 Various programs to improve access and recruit more counsellors mean that it is a good time to consider a career in counselling.
 However, you should think carefully about your current career, if any, and your personal traits before deciding whether this is the right path for you.

 Counselling is an umbrella word that covers many different kinds of talking therapy.
 At a very basic level, we think of counsellors as "helping" other people.
 If this describes you, then counselling is worth considering as a career.

 You probably have questions about how to get into counselling.
 In fact, you likely share many of the same questions as some of our readers.
 Some people know early on they want to work as counsellors, others decide on making a career transition later on in life.
 Counselling is a career choice that really values life experience.
 Read on to learn what you need to know to become successful as a counsellor.

-Counselling QualificationsCounselling is an interesting profession when it comes to accreditation.
+Counselling is an interesting profession when it comes to accreditation.
 The title is a protected one but not in the same way the title of a medical doctor is protected.
 You cannot, for example, advertise yourself as a medical doctor if you are not a registered medical doctor.
 You either are registered and you are a medical doctor or you are not registered and you are not a medical doctor.

 Counsellors are a bit different.
 A person can use the title of counsellor whether they are registered or not.
 However, they cannot say they are a registered counsellor if they are not.
 For this reason, you can expect to charge more for a counselling session if you are registered compared to if you are not.
 Once registered with the British Association for Counselling and Psychotherapy, you can legally advertise yourself as a registered professional counsellor.
 Registration proves to clients that you have satisfied strict educational, practical and ethical standards.